CARTAvis/carta-protobuf/docs/index.rst

 Description

 :blue:`Registers the viewer with the backend.
+Responds with`\ ```REGISTER_VIEWER_ACK``. <CARTA.RegisterViewerAck>`__\ :blue:`In
-Responds with ``REGISTER_VIEWER_ACK.`` In future, may be the appropriate message to include authentication options or settings that persist throughout the session.
+future, may be the appropriate message to include authentication options or settings that persist throughout the session.
 A JWT could be an appropriate authentication string to pass through at this point.`

 Fields